 Are responsible for the impact of controls (net basis).

-The Group's new 5 year Strategy confirms the objectives and priorities over this 5-year period and has addressed appropriate risks and opportunities.
-For the purposes of the Viability Statement, however, the Board continues to believe that 3 years is an appropriate period of assessment and considers that it has reasonable visibility of the market over a 3-year period to 31 December 2022.
-This period is consistent with available CPA forecasts and is aligned with the Group’s corporate planning process.
+The Group’s 5 year Strategy confirms the objectives and priorities over this 5-year period and has addressed appropriate risks and opportunities.
+For the purposes of the Viability Statement, however, the Board continues to believe that 3 years is an appropriate period of assessment and considers that it has reasonable visibility of the market over a 3-year period to 31 December 2023.
 The Group’s strategic plan includes an integrated model that incorporates the Income Statement, balance sheet and cash flow projections.
-Key KPIs and financial ratios are reviewed along with the ongoing appropriateness of all assumptions used.
-Scenario planning is undertaken along with stress testing against downside sensitivities.
-The Board has considered a number of downside scenario combinations.
-These include disaster recovery scenarios to ensure that mitigation and business continuity planning is effective.

 The stress testing reflects the principal risks that could conceivably threaten the Group’s ability to continue operating as a going concern and focuses on scenarios that might give rise to sales volume reductions, deteriorating operating margins and increases in interest rates.
-The macro-economic and political background remains the Group’s key risk area and all of the Group’s other principal risks are covered within the same downside stress tests.
+The impact of COVID-19, Brexit uncertainty and a general background macro-economic and political uncertainty all remain and combine to be the key risk areas and all of the Group’s other principal risks are covered within the same downside stress tests.